Nordlien/PhotoTags-Synchronizer/docs/index.md

 - Keyword tagging
   - See user guide for [Keywords][3737e4b0]
-  - Fast and easy editing meta information in a wide variety of files.
+  - Fast and easy editing meta information in a wide variety of media file formats.
   - [Keywords](userguide/keywords), [People and  Region](userguide/people), [GEOtagging](userguide/map) and [Dates](userguide/date)
   - Easy edit and tag many files at once
   - Copy and Paste from every Gridview into Clipboard and paste where you want (E.g. Microsoft Excel or Google Spreadsheets)
   - Unlimited Redo and Undo
   - Keep track of changes.
-Store all meta history
+Store full history of all changes for all meta information
 - Synchronizer
   - From Windows Live Photo Gallery
   - From Microsoft Photos
+  - From Google Photo (where allowed)
   - Using a Powerful customizable web scraping tool in countries was allowed (PS: Use at your own risk, don't break the law).
 - Powerful Exiftool GUI
   - Able to see all meta information provided by Exiftool